andremann/SKG-IF/docs/source/products.rst

 Peer review
 ^^^^^^^^^^^^^^^^
-:Description: Whether the **Research product** has undergone a peer review process.
+:Description: Whether the :ref:`Research product <Research product>` has undergone a peer review process.
 :Type: String, one of the following (single-blind, open, double-blind, unavailable)
 :Use: Mandatory (1)

 Metadata curation
 ^^^^^^^^^^^^^^^^
-:Description: Whether the **Research product** has undergone a metadata curation process.
+:Description: Whether the :ref:`Research product <Research product>` has undergone a metadata curation process.
 :Type: String, one of the following (yes, no, unavailable)
 :Use: Mandatory (1)